Dayna Evans is a writer and editor based in New York.

 A graduate of New York University's Gallatin School, she began her career at Simon & Schuster as a managing editor for young adult novels.
 She then taught food writing at the Asian University for Women in Chittagong, Bangladesh.

 Dayna was a senior editor at local arts publication Impose Magazine, a contributor to The Hairpin, then a staff writer at Gawker.com.
 In 2015, she was hired by New York Magazine's the Cut, where she was a senior writer covering women in the workplace.
-There, she developed the columns How I Get It Done and I Think About This A Lot.
+There, she created the column How I Get It Done and developed the column I Think About This A Lot.
 She transitioned into a full-time freelance role at the end of 2017, and has been happily writing for a number of publications since.